PrimeAcademy/software-installs/install-postgres-postico.md

 - Start the server: `brew services start postgresql`
 - See what is running: `brew services list`

-#### Option 2
+#### Running Postgres Directly (Option 2 of 2)

 This depends on which Mac you have and where your postgres is installed:

-M1: /opt/homebrew/var/postgres
+- M1: /opt/homebrew/var/postgres
-Intel: /usr/local/var/postgres
+- Intel: /usr/local/var/postgres
+- Start the server: `postgres -D /usr/local/var/postgres` for Intel, M1 is `postgres -D /opt/homebrew/var/postgres`
 - Stop the server: `ctrl + c`
-- Start the server: `postgres -D /usr/local/var/postgres` for Intel, M1 is `postgres -D /opt/homebrew/var/postgres`

-`
-- See what is running: The terminal where you run the command will be outputting logs.
+One nice thing about using this method is it allows you to see what is running: The terminal where you run the command will be outputting logs just like node does.
 It takes over the tab.

+The downside is that if that tab is closed, stopping the process is much trickier.

 ## Postico (Database Client GUI app) Overview